 Hypnotherapy: Used in combination with other therapies, hypnotherapy uses hypnosis to treat emotional and behavioral problems.
 Through hypnosis clients can access latent insights, abilities, and emotional reserves.
 For more on hypnosis and hypnotherapy, see About Hypnosis & Hypnotherapy.

-Parenting As The Name Suggests: Parenting therapy focuses on helping clients become more effective parents.
+Parenting Therapy: Parenting therapy focuses on helping clients become more effective parents.
 It is usually used in conjunction with other types of therapy, such as family or play therapy.

 Redecision Therapy: Redecision therapy uses a combination of transactional analysis and Gestalt therapy to help clients understand how beliefs established in early childhood and decisions made based on those beliefs unconsciously rule their lives.
 Through experiential techniques, the therapist helps clients “redecide” and thus adopt healthier belief and habits.
-For more information, see Southeast Institutes’s discussion of Redecision therapy.
+For more information, see the following discussion of Redecision therapy.

 ga(‘create’, ‘UA-65911033-1’, ‘auto’);